QuickFastly/Nova-Regna/CONTRIBUTING.md

 ## Style guide

 In an attempt to keep this wiki looking somewhat consistent, here are some guidelines on how to actually write stuff.

+##### Templates

+When creating a new page, check if there's a template available for it, like the [[Character profile]] or [[Organization]] templates.
+These give a basic structure that you should try to stick with for the sake of consistency, but feel free to add or remove sections as you need.
+If there is no existing template, you may want to insert the [[Infobox]] template at the top of a blank page.

 ##### Links